tytydraco/yessleep/out/80s_Kid_II.md

 Anyway, when I discovered Blaine on the floor of the tub, barely breathing, with some kind of sputum bubbling up from his mouth and down his chin while the shower water made pink spirals around the drain; I knew something was wrong.
 Really wrong.

+Thank God the boys had slept over a friend's house.

-"You not wash, right!"
+"No. Thank Grandma.
+And you *still* not wash, right!"
 I heard myself scold.
 Only the voice was not mine.

 I turned off the shower and surveyed the situation.
 Blaine was still breathing though it was very shallow and raspy.
 I took a handful of his gorgeous locks and lifted his head off the slippery, with soap scum, porcelain surface.
-The claws feet in our ancient Brooklyn apartment's tub seemed to show off their talons, like an angry wolverine, before quickly retracting back into claws feet.
+The feet of our antique clawfoot tub I got Blaine for our anniversary seemed to suddenly flash their talons, like an angry wolverine, before quickly retracting back into claws feet.

 I shook my head.
 Fucking SSRIs were fucking with me again.
 Felt like little micro-explosions in my brain.